Nights at the Circus: Siberia

 The Siberian section opens with the entire circus crossing the continent to Asia.
-The train is attacked by a band of runaway outlaws who think that Fevvers can help them make contact with the Tsar, who will then allow them to return home to their villages.
+The train is attacked by a band of runaway outlaws who think that Fevvers can help them inform the Tsar of their plight, who will then allow them to return home to their villages.
 As the train is now destroyed, the entire circus, other than Walser, is marched to the convicts' encampment; Walser is rescued by a group of escaped murderesses and their former guards, who have become their lovers and helped them to escape.
 As Walser has amnesia, the band of women leaves him for an approaching rescue party but he flees into the woods before they reach him and is taken under the wing of a village shaman.

 Fevvers and the rest of the party are being held captive by the convicts.
 Fevvers tells the convict leader that she cannot help them as everything that they have heard about her is a lie.
 Depressed, the convicts sink into drunken mourning.
 Lizzie convinces the clowns to put on a show for the convicts, during which a blizzard comes, blowing the clowns and the convicts away with it into the night.
 The remnants of the circus begin to walk in the direction in which they hope civilization lies.
 They come across a run-down music school and take shelter with its owner, the Maestro.
 A brief encounter with Walser, now thoroughly part of the shaman's village, convinces Fevvers and Lizzie to leave the safety of the Maestro's school to search for Walser.
 Colonel Kearney leaves the group to continue his quest for civilization so as to build another, and more successful, circus.
 Mignon, the Princess and Samson remain with the Maestro at his music school.
 Fevvers finds Walser and the story ends with them together at the moment that the new century dawns and Fevvers' victorious cry "to think I really fooled you".